midrissi/func-loc/README.md

 1. `locate(fn: Function)`: Will retrieve the location of a given function, and will cache it so that the second call will be faster.

-The result of the call will an object that contains these attributes:
+The result of the call will be an object that contains these attributes:

 - `source`: The source file
 - `line`: The line where the function was defined